vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

 This is the true state of the system.
 Now let’s contaminate it with observational noise.

-> **Exercise: contaminate data with noise**
+> **Exercise: Introducing observational noise**
 >
-> Create a `data_mat` array, which consists of the ODE solution
+> Create a `data_mat` array consisting of the ODE solution perturbed by
-> contaminated with a lognormally-distributed noise with standard
+> lognormally-distributed multiplicative noise with standard deviation
-> deviation `0.3`.
+> `0.3`.
 >
 > > **Note**
 > >
-> > Note that we add lognormally-distributed noise instead of
+> > We employ lognormal rather than Gaussian noise to ensure
-> > normally-distributed because we are observing population abundance,
+> > observations remain strictly positive, consistent with the physical
-> > which can only be positive.
+> > constraint that population abundances cannot be negative.

 <details class="code-fold">
 <summary> Solution </summary>